componio/junitDriva/README.md

 ### Installation ###
-1. Download the required library from [lib-repo] (https://github.com/tpinkowski/junitDriva/tree/master/lib-repo/net/componio/opencms.junit.base/ "lib-repo") and add it to your project according to your OpenCms version from <br/>
+1. Download the required library from [lib-repo] (https://github.com/tpinkowski/junitDriva/tree/master/lib-repo/net/componio/opencms.junit.base/ "lib-repo") and add it to your project according to your OpenCms version<br/>
 **Note: lib-repo is a Maven Repository and can also be added as a dependency into you project**
 2. Download one of the supported [OpenCms Versions] (http://www.opencms.org/en/download/archive.html)
 3. Unzip the downloaded package to a folder of your choice<br/>